SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

 ![Defining the fact table](https://github.com/SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/blob/main/Defining%20the%20fact%20table.png)

-## 3. Exploratory analysis on SQL Server & addressing the pain points
+## 3. Exploratory analysis & Asking the right questions

 Considering the pain points and the inputs provided by Delivery_X's head of operations in terms of the requirenments, a preliminary exploratory analysis will be performed addressing aspects aligned with the customer complaints.
 And the finding will further be reported alongside other key metrics on the dashboard.